gateio/gateapi-python/docs/DeliveryApi.md

 # Create an instance of the API class
 api_instance = gate_api.DeliveryApi(api_client)
 settle = 'usdt' # str | Settle currency
-order_id = '12345' # str | ID returned on order successfully being created
+order_id = '12345' # str | Retrieve the data of the order with the specified ID

 try:
     # Get a single order